myitcv/gobin/README.md

 ### Notes

-* This is WIP
-* This project may die, move, etc
+In the context of https://github.com/golang/go/issues/24250 and https://github.com/golang/go/issues/27653, this is a WIP experiment.
+This project may die, move, etc at any time, until further notice.